kiratarik/project-four-frontend/README.md

 1. [Bugs](#bugs)

 ## Overview:
 My forth project in the Software Engineering Immersive Course and my first time coding the backend in a project.
-The project was to make a website with user accounts you can make and login to and simple games pages you can look at.
+The solo project was to make a website with user accounts you can make and login to and simple games pages you can look at.

 ## Brief:
 **Goal:** Create a website for looking at descriptions of simple games.